avenirer/CodeIgniter-MY_Model/README.md

 ###Inserting directly from forms with form validation

 You can at any time directly insert values from forms into the tables using the **from_form()** method.
 First of all **make sure you have a fillable or a protected property (at least the primary key should be in there)**, because you must make sure no-one interferes with your id's or whatever you use to uniquely identify the rows.
+Also is worth noting that, because the inserts and updates from forms are done directly without intervention from developer, **YOU MUST DEFINE VALIDATION RULES FOR ALL FIELDS THAT YOU ARE FILLING**

 After you've done this, you must set the rules.
 If you use the MY_Model's form validation, I advise you to write the rules inside your model.
 Below you can find an example of model: